igarrison/HDRWebVideoCreatorsGuide/README.md

 cp ffmpeg_sources/ffmpeg/ffmpeg /mnt/c/HDR2VP9
 ```

-## How To Compress an HDR master to VP9
+## How To Compress an HDR Master to VP9

 1. Using the Windows Explorer make a new project directory inside C:\HDR2VP9